 Thesis work at CU can be undertaken on campus, in association with UK space industry (Astrium, Vega), at the Rutherford Appleton Laboratory (RAL) of the UK Research Councils or in collaboration with the Open University.

 The thesis work at CTU, TKK and JMUW can be performed around the laboratories at the universities and/or in space-related research projects supervised by the universities.

-The thesis work at LTU, Kiruna can be performed within the Department of Space Science, Satellite Atmospheric Research Group.
-The group uses satellite sensors to study Earth's atmosphere and climate system.
-The focus is on humidity and clouds in the Earth's troposphere.
-These projects deal with simulations, evaluation of data from satellite sensors, development of new satellite instruments, and development and application of in-situ ice particle sensors.
-Excellent facilities and thesis supervision are offered by the associated members: the Swedish Institute of Space Physics with departments in Kiruna, Umeå, Uppsala and Lund; the Swedish Space Corporation at Esrange Space Center, Vidsel test range and Solna; EISCAT Scientific Association.
+The thesis work at LTU, Kiruna can be performed within the Department of Computer Science, Electrical and Space Engineering in Luleå and Skellefteå, and the Division of Space Technology in Kiruna.
+Excellent facilities and thesis supervision are offered by the associated members: the Swedish Institute of Space Physics with departments in Kiruna, Umeå, Uppsala and Lund; the Swedish Space Corporation (SSC) at Esrange Space Center and Solna; and the EISCAT Scientific Association.

 Thesis work in space sciences and related technologies could be done in the Graduate School of Science at the University of Tokyo, in some cases in cooperation with the Institute of Space and Astronautical Science (ISAS) and Japan Aerospace Exploration Agency (JAXA).
 Thesis subjects include developmental/experimental work in terms of instrumental/observational methods and ground calibration facilities for Japanese or international space exploration missions, and development of data analysis/display systems based on image processing techniques using actual spacecraft data.